Senior Taliban commander killed in hospital attack

 Taliban spokesman Zabiullah Mujahid played down the death toll and said the attack was put down within 15 minutes thanks to the rapid intervention.

-Although both IS and the Taliban are hardline militants, they differ on details of religion and strategy.
+Although both IS and the Taliban are hardline Sunni Islamist militants, they differ on details of religion and strategy.

-IS have claimed four mass casualty attacks since the Taliban takeover on August 15, including suicide bomb blasts targeting Shia Muslim mosques.
-The group regards Shia Muslims as heretics.
+IS have claimed four mass casualty attacks since the Taliban takeover on August 15, including suicide bomb blasts targeting Shia mosques.
+The group regards Shiite Muslims as heretics.

 The hospital, which treats wounded soldiers from both the Taliban and former Afghan security forces, was previously attacked in 2017, when gunmen disguised as medical personnel killed at least 30 people in an hours-long siege.